 From October 2021 to July 2022, the Company received unsecured advances totaling \$195,000 from members of its Board of Directors for working capital purposes.
 The advances are in the form of promissory notes and are for a term of three months and bears interest at 12% per annum.
-The balance outstanding on these notes, including accrued interest, was \$216,955 As at December 31, 2022.
+The balance outstanding on these notes, including accrued interest, was \$222,725 as at March 31, 2023.
 These advances are also in the form of promissory notes and are for a term of three months and bear interest at 12% per annum.
-No amount of the advances have been repaid as at the date of this MD&A,
+The advances were repaid with accrued interest subsequent to the year-end.